©istock.com/Andrea Obzerova

 Short information

-Comprehensive differential diagnostic panel for Alagille syndrome comprising 2 core or altogether 24 curated genes according to the clinical signs
+Comprehensive differential diagnostic panel for Alagille syndrome comprising 2 guideline-curated core genes and altogether 24 curated genes according to the clinical signs

 ID